socalit/searx-cli/README.md

 ## ⚠️ If You See: `/usr/bin/env: ‘python3\r’: No such file or directory`

-You likely cloned the repo or copied files from Windows.
 Run this to fix line endings:

 ```bash
 sed -i 's/\r$//' searx.py